-One of the keys to a smooth ERP implementation are the people you involve to make it happen.
-Your business may have chosen a great software, but if the people involved in the process aren’t ready to change, your ERP implementation will not be successful.
+One of the success factors of a smooth ERP implementation are the people you involve in the project.
+Your organization may have chosen a great ERP system, but if your employees aren’t ready to change, your ERP implementation will not be successful.
 To ensure your ERP implementation succeeds, some of the “key players” you’ll want to involve are listed below:

 Let’s start at the top.
-Every successful implementation project needs an engaged executive team.
-They must be ready and willing to take on the responsibility of ushering in wide-scale changes within the company.
+Every successful ERP implementation project needs an engaged executive team.
+They must be ready and willing to take on the responsibility of ushering in wide-scale changes within the organization.
 They not only need to kickoff the project, they must also remain active participants.

 2. IT Team

-Change agents are also the team members responsible for communicating goals and ERP project status results to the larger organization.
+Change agents are also the team members responsible for communicating goals and ERP project status updates to the larger organization.
 These change agents are energetic about sharing the goals of your new ERP system within the company.
-They also realize how the business will benefit from this new system.
+They also realize how the organization will benefit from the ERP system.
 Change agents create hype and excitement.
-They can also help diffuse rumors or negative perceptions since they are commonly accessible and willing to answer questions.
+They can also help diffuse rumors or negative perceptions since they are accessible and willing to answer questions.

 Other change agents are the team members responsible for training.
 They often take on the role of the “super user.”
 For your ERP implementation to be successful, employees must not only buy into the change, they must also know how to make the most of the new system.
 In this regard, training opportunities are paramount.
-Super users might host workshops or provide personalized instruction and assistance to make sure employees are ready and able to operate the new system.
-While super users don’t replace formal training, they make it comfortable for coworkers to ask questions in an unthreatening way.
+Super users might host workshops or provide personalized instruction and assistance to ensure employees are ready and able to operate the new ERP system.
+While super users don’t replace formal training, they make it comfortable for coworkers to ask questions.

 5. ERP Consultant